 Completing the Application

 For example, if the application asks you to list your regular chores, you might list vacuuming and folding laundry.
-In reality, when you start either of these tasks, your back starts to hurt so badly after only five minutes that you have to rest for a significant period of time.
+When you start either of these tasks, your back starts to hurt so badly after only five minutes that you must rest for a significant period.
 While you eventually finish the task, one round of vacuuming or laundry folding could take you hours to complete.
-The SSA did not get this information, so they assume you are capable of completing such tasks without issue, and can actually use the answer against your application.
+The SSA did not get this information, so they assume you can complete such tasks without issue and can use the answer against your application.

 An attorney will know how to tell the full story necessary to portray the effects of your condition.
 Many applicants believe that less is more, but this is usually not the case when it comes to disability applications.
 You do not want to seem like you are exaggerating, either, so a lawyer can help you walk the fine line that will put you in the best position possible with the SSA.